mcelrath/braidcoin/braidpool_spec.md

 shares, while beads in larger cohorts will be counted as slightly less than a full share by this factor.
 The value $T_C$ is the cohort time, which is half the time difference between the median of the parent cohort's timestamps, and the median of the descendant cohort's timestamps.

-# FIXME this seems to punish lower-target miners.
-# FIXME use parent and child cohort times?
-Measuring time...
+Here we use only the timestamps as witnessed by descendants, not the claimed broadcast time by the miner in `Uncommitted Metadata`.

-# Is it appropriate to apply this factor to even blockchain-like beads?
+(FIXME: Is it appropriate to apply this factor to even blockchain-like beads?)
-# Median timestamp of parent cohort minus median timestamp of child cohort?
-# Insert parent observed timestamp?

 As $T_C$ grows, the value of shares decreases.
 Therefore an attacker attempting to reorganize transactions or execute a selfish mining attack will see the value